Gov. Ron DeSantis signs elections bill in West Palm Beach

 Gov. Ron DeSantis has signed Florida's elections reform bill into law.

-DeSantis signed SB90, which includes restrictions on voting by mail and ballot drop boxes.
+DeSantis signed SB90, which includes restrictions on voting by mail and ballot drop boxes, Thursday morning in West Palm Beach.

 The bill-signing event, which was closed to local media and took place live on Fox News, was held at the Hilton by Palm Beach International Airport.